What’s the secret to a successful finance content marketing strategy? Find out with our 8 foolproof tips.

 6. Use print in creative ways

-To achieve impact in the physical world and reach less digitally-savvy customers, printed content offers a solution.
+To achieve impact in the physical world whilst also reaching less digitally-savvy customers, printed content offers a solution.
 But that doesn’t mean it has to be dull finance information presented in endless pages of text.
 Using original print formats that are attractive to look at – and even interact with – can really achieve cut-through.

 Example: What's your Money Goal? physical (printed) interactive content